Understanding Gluten: What It Is and Why Some People Avoid It

 There are several reasons why people may choose to avoid gluten.
 The most common reasons are celiac disease, gluten sensitivity, and wheat allergy.

-In addition to these medical conditions, some people may choose to avoid gluten for personal reasons, such as weight loss or a perceived improvement in digestion or energy levels.
-However, there is little scientific evidence to support these claims, and a gluten-free diet may actually be less healthy for individuals who do not have a medical reason to avoid gluten.
+Some people may choose to avoid gluten for personal reasons, such as weight loss or a perceived improvement in digestion or energy levels.

 Health Risks Associated with Gluten Consumption

-If you’re someone who suffers from celiac disease or gluten sensitivity, indulging in gluten can cause a host of health issues, such as malnourishment, osteoporosis, and a heightened chance of developing certain types of cancer.
 According to some research, gluten has been linked to inflammation in the body, potentially elevating the risk of chronic illnesses like type 2 diabetes and heart disease.

 Benefits of Gluten Consumption